 - The clerk or Single window operator (SWO)

 - Probationary Officer

 - Specialist Officer

-Hence, the most important task before applying for Bank Entrance Exam is to determine which position you wish to apply for and make sure if you fulfill the criteria set designed for the Job profile.
+Hence, the most important task before applying for Bank Entrance Exam is to determine which position you wish to apply for and make sure if you fulfil the criteria set designed for the Job profile.
 Study thoroughly about each Job profile and apply wisely.
 If you’re eligible for all the 3 positions then you can apply for all 3 of them by prioritizing them.

-2. Plan early for common exam:
+2. Plan early for the common exam:

 Once you have determined the post or prioritize them in order, you must begin your preparations for examinations.
-To make things smooth, a common written exam has been introduced by Institute of Banking Personnel Selection (IBPS).
+To make things smooth, a common written exam has been introduced by the Institute of Banking Personnel Selection (IBPS).
 With this common written exam, you can appear for a single test in order to apply for any bank recruitment program.
 In short, you can apply for all the bank recruitment channel by applying in a single Common Written Exam by IBPS.